What Is Calcium?

 Because calcium is so important, food companies often add it to cereal, bread, juice, and other kid-friendly foods.

 Calcium is measured in milligrams (mg).
 We need different amounts at different stages of life.
 It's best if kids get most of their calcium from food.
 If that's not possible, health care providers might suggest a calcium supplement.

 Babies get their calcium from breast milk or formula:

 - Babies younger than 6 months old need 200 mg of calcium a day.

 - Babies 6 to 11 months old need 260 mg of calcium a day.

 The only types of milk babies should have are breast milk or formula.
-Don't give cow's milk or any other kind of milk to babies younger than 1 year old.
+Don't give cow's milk, goat's milk, or homemade formula to babies younger than 1 year old..